zesterer/tao/book/src/chapter_6.md

 def main = last_of([4, 7, 3, 9])
 ```

-The first arm is relatively self-explanatory: it matches a list with no elements
+The first arm is relatively self-explanatory: it matches lists with no elements.
-produces an empty list.
-This is out *base case*.
+This is our *base case*.
 The other arm is more complex.
-It matches a list with *at least* one element, `head`, and then binds the rest
-of the list to `tail`.
+It matches lists with
+*at least* one element, `head`, and then binds the rest of the list to `tail`.

 ```
 let length_of = |xs| match xs {